COS301-SE-2024/Dispute-Resolution-Engine/docs/QualityRequirements.md

 ## 5. Compliance

-Disputes involve numerous legal processes, so it is vital to ensure that DRE complies with all relevant legislation.
+Disputes involve numerous legal processes, so it is vital to ensure that DRE meets legal, regulatory, and contractual obligations relevant to the handling of disputes.